 Another public input strategy was geared toward the general public as opposed to specific stakeholders.
 During the draft review portion of the plan development, an electronic copy of the draft 2022 HMP was posted to the City's website.
 The public was informed of both the webpage posting and the public hearing.
 See Appendix B. They were encouraged to review the document, comment on the HMP and attend the virtual meeting.
 Notice of the public hearing was also posted as an agenda item on the City's website in accordance with state law.
-During the public review period, a few comments were received suggesting ways to make the city and residents better prepared to withstand storms.
-On XXX, the City Council held a discussion on the HMP as part of their regular public meeting.
-At the City Council meeting.
-Council members did not request any edits to the plan but they did entertain a discussion about mitigation actions and future grant funding.
+During the public review period, no comments were received.
+On April 13, the City Council held a discussion on the HMP as part of their regular public meeting.
+Council members did not request any edits to the plan before sending it to the State for review.